Buttercrunch is a popular bibb type loose head lettuce that has sweet, high yielding thick green leaves and a small, tight head.

 Peaches and Cream corn is one of the sweetest and most tender corns ever developed that matures early for a quality bicolor and sweet flavor.

 What to Plant in June

 Most fruiting plants like tomatoes, peppers, and eggplants should already be in the ground.
 Many vegetables will still grow and produce even more quickly from seed planted in June when the soil is well warmed up and teeming with life depending on where you live.

 Listed below are flower, vegetable and herb varieties that are great to start planting in June based on the Hardiness Zone that you live in.

-Suggested variety: Little Finger, Scarlet Nantes
+Suggested varieties: Parisian, Little Finger, Nantes

 Fast growing vine or bush cucumber plants can produce an abundance of cucumber fruits.
 Be careful to pick a variety for the space you have in your garden.
 Vine cucumbers can be the best tasting but need far more space than bush varieties.

-Suggest variety: Spacemaster 80, Muncher, Marketmore 76
+Suggest varieties: Spacemaster 80, Muncher, Marketmore 76

 Suggested Varieties: Cocozelle, Waltham Butternut